 A more than century-old weapon, the M1911 is a single-action semi-automatic chambered in .45 ACP; it is iconic in gun culture and widely seen as one of the best handguns ever designed.
 Invented by legendary firearms designer John Browning and first manufactured by Colt, it has since been copied by nearly every gun manufacturer worth its salt.
 Due to its age, any firearms manufacturer can make an exact copy of the M1911, without permission from or royalty payments to Colt.
 And they do.
 Not to mention various "improvements", a few of which even offer legitimate advantages (but most don't).
 It was the United States Army service pistol from World War I until The '80s, when it was replaced by the M9.
 Some special operations units still use M1911s, and it is a common starting point for custom pistols.
 Dozens of variants exist.

 - This weapon is shown in most WWII movies and videogames, since it was the standard-issue US sidearm at the time.
 As a historical footnote, M1911s manufactured under license in Norway from 1916 onwards continued to be produced for the German occupation forces during WWII, being designated Pistole 657(n).
 In other words, even the Nazis used this to a certain extent.

-- In Letters from Iwo Jima, the Japanese general commanding the defense of the island carries a chromed M1911, leading his soldiers to believe that he took it from a dead American.
-Turns out he received it as a going-away gift from a group of American officers before the war began.
+- In Letters from Iwo Jima, General Kuribayashi, the Japanese commander of the defense of the island carries a very nice custom M1911 with ivory grips, leading his soldiers to believe that he took it from a dead American.
+Turns out he received it as a going-away gift from a group of American officers whom he was friends with before the war began.